Shonos/currency-converter-demo/README.md

 The entire stack — API, frontend, and Redis — runs with a single command.
 No SDKs required.

+**Note:** Docker Compose is designed for **local development convenience**.
+In production, the frontend would typically be deployed to S3/Azure Blob + CDN (CloudFront, Azure CDN, Cloudflare) for better performance and lower cost, while the API remains containerized.

 **Prerequisites:** [Docker Desktop](https://www.docker.com/products/docker-desktop/) (includes Docker Compose)

 ```bash